 Linguistics is a major that gives students insight into one of the most intriguing aspects of human knowledge and behavior.
 Majoring in linguistics means that you will learn about many aspects of human language, including sounds (phonetics, phonology), words (morphology), sentences (syntax), and meaning (semantics).
 At Tulane, we look at how languages change over time (historical linguistics); how language varies from situation to situation, group to group, and place to place (sociolinguistics, dialectology); how people use language in context (pragmatics, discourse analysis); how to model aspects of language (computational linguistics); how people acquire or learn language (language acquisition); and how people process language (psycholinguistics, brain and language).

 The Linguistics Ph.D. program at Tulane is highly competitive.
-All students admitted to the program receive a stipend and a tuition waiver for four years.
+All students admitted to the program receive a stipend and a tuition waiver for five years.
 If you are interested in applying to the program, please contact the faculty member(s) with whom you are interested in working.
 You may also contact the Director of the program at email@example.com.

 As a graduate student in linguistics, you are required to complete 48 hours of course work before advancement to candidacy, which will include at least one course drawn from each of the following categories: